johanbrandhorst/blog/content/post/serverless-application-stack.md

 These, among others, make me hesitant to use Lambda for hobby projects or small business projects.
-Fortunately, the industry has been practically flooded with options since Lambda was first released, and nowadays there are solutions that revolve around contains as a packaging format, which removes most of the concerns.
+Fortunately, the industry has been practically flooded with options since Lambda was first released, and nowadays there are solutions that revolve around containers as a packaging format, which removes most of the concerns.
 In this post, we're going to examine one such solution: [Google Cloud Platform Cloud Run](https://cloud.google.com/run).